celigo/integrator-api-docs/integration.md

 Integration API
 ===========
->**Guidance**: this API is typically only needed for SmartConnector development where you need to work with the SmartConnector only fields listed below.
+>**Guidance**: this API is typically only needed for SmartConnector and/or embedded integration development where you need to work with the SmartConnector only fields listed below, or you need to clone integrations for the purpose of deploying a solution for a new customer.

 ### Endpoints